Negroni vs Aperol Spritz: 2 Colorful Italian Cocktails

 Which one to choose?

-Now that we’ve explored the differences between Negroni and Aperol Spritz, you may be wondering which one to choose for your next gathering.
+Now that we’ve explored the differences between Aperol Spritz vs Negroni, you may be wondering which one to choose for your next gathering.
 The answer ultimately depends on your taste preferences and the occasion.

 Based on taste preferences